IshadP/Vault/content/1-Product Design/Omnify Assesment - Ishad Pande.md

 ## Flow as a solution
 ### Unique Selling Point
-The apps aims to improve or maintain mental health of young professional who can’t provide much time for mindfulness activities but are self conscious to know it will benefit them.
+Apps's goal is to help busy young professionals improve their mental well-being through short mindfulness activities, designed for those who understand the benefits but lack the time for longer practices.

+### Features: